 - 1 tbsp + 1 tsp vegetable oil*

 - Medium saucepan

-Peel and small dice the golden beet and yukon gold potato.
-Add the vegetables to a medium saucepan, cover with water, and place over high heat.
-Bring to a boil and cook, until the beets and potatoes are tender, about 18 to 20 minutes.
-Drain and then return vegetables to the pan.
-Smash with a fork.
-Stir in 1 tbsp olive oil and season well with salt and pepper.
+Peel and dice the beet and potatoes.
+Add just ½ cup (1 cup) of diced beet and all of the diced potatoes to a medium saucepan, cover with water, and place on high heat.
+Bring to a boil and cook until the beet is tender, about 18 to 20 minutes.
+Drain and return the boiled beet and boiled potatoes to the saucepan, off of the heat.

-Place a medium skillet over medium-high heat and add 1 tbsp vegetable oil.
-Once hot, add the tempeh and sear in batches.
-Reduce heat to medium after 1 minute.
-Cook until golden brown and crisp, about 2 to 3 minutes per side.
-Transfer crispy tempeh to a plate and cover with foil to keep warm.
+Heat a medium skillet over medium high heat with 1 tbsp (2 tbsp) vegetable oil.
+Once hot, add the sliced tempeh and sprinkle with New England seasoning.
+Cook until crispy, about 2 to 3 minutes per side.
+Transfer the crispy tempeh to a plate and cover with foil to keep warm.

-Return the skillet to medium-high heat and add an additional 1 tsp vegetable oil.
-Add the minced garlic and shallot and cook until fragrant and softened, about 1 to 2 minutes.
-Stir in the dijon mustard, vegetable powder, and ⅓ cup water.
-Bring sauce to a simmer.
-Cook sauce until reduced and nearly all liquid has evaporated.
-Remove the skillet from heat.
+Return the skillet to medium-high heat with 1 tsp (2 tsp) vegetable oil.
+Add the minced garlic and minced shallot and cook until fragrant and softened, about 1 to 2 minutes.
+Stir in the Dijon mustard, vegetable broth concentrate, sour cream, and ⅓ cup (⅔ cup) water, and bring sauce to a simmer.
+Cook until the glaze is thickened, about 1 to 2 minutes.
+Stir in the chopped parsley.

-Divide the smashed beets and potatoes between large plates.
-Top with the tempeh, mustard dill sauce, and sauerkraut.
+Divide smashed beets between large plates.
+Top with crispy tempeh, mustard glaze, and sauerkraut.
 Bon appetit!